Life's Too Short (Six Feet Under): Plot

 Gabe (Eric Balfour) invites a friend, Andy (Timm Sharp), to come over to his house, kicking his six-year-old brother Anthony out of the room so they can use drugs.
 Anthony decides to check his mother's room, going through her drawer.
 Suddenly, Gabe and Andy hear a noise coming from the room, and are shocked to find that Anthony accidentally shot himself with a gun.

 With Federico out of Fisher & Sons, David (Michael C. Hall) is now forced to replace him in the morgue.
 He continues his relationship with Kurt (Steven Pasquale), and is surprised when he introduces him to ecstasy.
 Nate (Peter Krause) finds that he failed the test to get his funeral director's licence.
 To help Nate gain a new perspective on how funeral businesses operate, Brenda (Rachel Griffiths) decides to take her to many funeral homes in the city, pretending they want a funeral service.
 Nate is surprised when two different homes prioritize profit over the family's grief, and is later shocked when Brenda pretends to be a dying cancer patient.
 While Nate is angry with her stunt, he comes to understand that he must help people in moving past death.

 Gabe and his mother, Vickie (Wendy Schaal), visit Fisher & Sons to arrange Anthony's funeral.
 Noticing Gabe, Claire (Lauren Ambrose) consoles him when she finds out about the tragedy, even though Parker (Marina Black) tells her to avoid Gabe.
 Ruth (Frances Conroy) goes on a camping trip with Hiram (Ed Begley Jr.).
 Hiram hopes they can rekindle their sexual life prior to Nathaniel's death, but Ruth deviates his advances.
-She takes aspirin, unaware that she took David's ecstacy pills.
+She takes aspirin, unaware that she took David's ecstasy pills.
 She is guided by a man in a bear costume to a hearse, where Nathaniel (Richard Jenkins) awaits her.
 Finding his gravestone, she realizes she must continue with her life.
 When she regains consciousness, she finds that she had passionate sex with Hiram.

 Kurt takes David to a gay nightclub, running into Keith (Mathew St. Patrick) and his new boyfriend.
 When Kurt suggests having a threesome with David and another man, David finally decides to break up with him.
 At Anthony's funeral, Gabe's estranged father crashes the venue and punches Gabe, blaming him for Anthony's death.
 Nate restrains the father and gets him to a separate room, calling him out for no longer being part of his child's life.
-Gabe reconciles with Claire, making it clear he does not support the bullying and humilliation she received.
+Gabe reconciles with Claire, making it clear he does not support the bullying and humiliation she received.
 The episode ends as Claire consoles a grieving Gabe.